• OVERVIEW

 Challenge/College Level Examination Resources

-The following PT prerequisites may be met by taking a Challenge Exam:
+The following DPT prerequisites may be met by taking a Challenge Exam:

 General Psychology